“I rate Safety is the Key 10 out of 10 - very professional.”

 with design drawings.

 Duty holders – Contractor

 then a principal contractor after that.
-The Contractor has a duty to:
+The Contractor has wide range of duties including:

 look for corporate bodies with organisational capability, relevant policies,